PYNE-AD/cs207-FinalProject/docs/milestone1.md

 ## Packaging

 Software packaging will be done without a framework and through Python's native distribution tools.
-Our target audience is the developer (or developer-student) audience.
+Our target audience is a developer (or developer-student) audience.
 We are only packaging a library that will be used solely within Python by users who are assumed to know how to install and use Python packages.
 It is not a full fledged application like a web application nor is it its own executable software.
 The software organization is minimal and can be handled manually.